Riccardo7-DS/Indices_analysis/README.md

 ## Usage

-This repository contains a series of scripts to predict drought at short term scale using Machine Learning models.
 It contains an implementation of a ConvLSTM and a Graph Neural Network in the WaveNet architecture.
 The code is currently under development

 ## Contributing